VRConservation/confi/chapters/3_fire.md

 impacts.
 ```

 Results chains link the interventions identified (and prioritized) in the situation model to interim and long-term results ({numref}`rc`).
 The treatments identified in the results chain focus on local-level interventions such as thinning, biomass utilization, and prescribed fire.[^2] Although based on widely agreed upon forest restoration interventions, the models explicitly show the links between wildfire, forest health, and beneficial outcomes and follow the conventions outlined by {cite:t}`measures`.
 In effect the results chain allows project managers to track their interventions to project objectives and, ultimately, goals.
+Simply put, the results chain acknowledges that if you thin it will lead to decreased fuel loads and increased forest health.
 For additional forest business & health examples of using these models programmatically, see {cite:t}`russell`.

 ```{figure} /figures/3-fire/rc.png
 :name: rc